mekomsolutions/openmrs-dbsync/README.md

    the server-id needs to match the value of `debezium.db.serverId` property in the sender `application.properties` file.

-   **DO NOT** set the `expire_logs_days` because you never want your logs to expire just in case the sync application is run for a while due to unforeseen circumstances
+   **DO NOT** set the `expire_logs_days` because you never want your logs to expire just in case the sync application is run for a while due to unforeseen circumstances.

+    For MySQL 8 Support, more info are available on [openmrs-eip](https://github.com/openmrs/openmrs-eip#mysql-8-support)

 2. #### Debezium user account